torshin5ergey/automation_qa/README.md

     - `TestDynamicProperties` **Dynamic Properties** page test case.
 It contains: The "Enable After 5 Seconds" button becomes clickable within a timeout, The color of the "Color Change" button changes after a 5 seconds delay, The "Visible After 5 Seconds" button becomes visible after a 5 seconds delay. *This tests may not work correctly with the `webdriver_manager` library, because in that case the test startup will be much later than the change of dynamic properties.*
   - `forms_test.py`: Test cases for Practice Form in Forms section.
     - `TestFormsPage` **Practice Form** page test case.
 Generates data and verifies that the form can be correctly filled and submitted.
+  - `interactions_test.py`: Test cases for Interactions section.
+    - `TestSortable`: **Sortable** page test cases.
+Verifies that the list and grid elements can be shuffled.
   - `widgets_test.py`:  Test cases for Widgets section.
     - `TestAccordian`: **Accordian** page test cases.
 Verifies that the headers and texts of all three sections in the accordion component are correctly displayed and not empty on the accordion page.
     - `TestAutoComplete`: **Auto Complete** page test cases.
 Contains tests for verifying the addition and removal of multiple colors in a multi-select autocomplete field, and the addition of a single color in a single-select autocomplete field on the autocomplete page.